michamettler/obsidian/ZHAW/Semester 5/Machine Learning/6 Support Vector Machines.md

 Another popular choice for a non-linear kernel function is the **rbf kernel** (rbf: short for Radial Basis Function, also just called radial or Gaussian kernel):
 $$\mathcal{K}\left(\mathbf{x}^{(m)},\mathbf{x}^{(m')}\right)=\exp\left(-\gamma ||\mathbf{x}^{(m)} -\mathbf{x}^{(m')}||^2 \right), \tag{6.16}$$

  $\gamma$ in is a positive constant inversely proportional to the variance of the Gaussian $\gamma=\frac{1}{\sigma^2}$.
-That is, with larger values for $\gamma$ the Kernel has a smaller spread and influences the classification only in the immediate surrounding of each sample.
+That is, with **larger values for $\gamma$ the Kernel has a smaller spread and influences the classification only in the immediate surrounding of each sample**.
 This makes the decision boundary typically rougher - leading to low bias, but high variance (a small change in the data has a large effect).

  $\gamma$ and $d$ are hyperparameters that are typically tuned along with $C$ via cross-validation. [[Data Partitioning]]
 ![[Pasted image 20241022213953.png#invert]]